0xunLin/leetcode-cli-alpha/README.md

 - The problem slug you tested with
 - Whether Gemini key and Playwright auth were configured

-Happy hacking — start by pulling `two-sum` and running the
+Happy hacking — start by pulling `two-sum` and running the tooling.